UCL/research-computing-with-cpp/07performance/sec01Complexity.md

 - The number of elements in a container.
 For example, the time to sort a list of $n$ elements, or the time taken to look up a key-value pair in a map / dictionary.
 - The number of dimensions of an $n$-dimensional space.
 For example in statistical sampling methods where we sample over many variables, we will be interested in how the algorithm performs as the number of dimensions increases.
 -nThe size of a matrix: this example is a little unusual.
 Sometimes, particularly for a square ($n \times n$) matrix, this is expressed just by $n$, even though the number of elements in the matrix (and therefore the total size of the input) is actually $n^2$.
 On algorithms designed to work on non-square $n \times m$ matrices, you may have complexity in terms of _both_ $n$ and $n$.
-    - Adding two square matrices of the same size together is usually described as $O(n^2)$ with $n$ referring tp just one dimension of the matrix, whereas adding two lists of the same size is usually described as $O(n)$ with $n$ referring to the total number of elements, even though in both cases there is one operation per element of data.
+    - Adding two square matrices of the same size together is usually described as $O(n^2)$ with $n$ referring to just one dimension of the matrix, whereas adding two lists of the same size is usually described as $O(n)$ with $n$ referring to the total number of elements, even though in both cases there is one operation per element of data.
 This difference is purely because of the way the input size is labelled in these two cases, so watch out for what people mean by $n$ when they tell you something is $O(g(n))$!
     - The general matrix case for addition would usually be written $O(nm)$.

 The "time" for an algorithm is based on the number of elementary steps that the algorithm has to undertake.